 Linzer Cookies

 Cute and tasty Linzer Cookies are a great holiday delight.
-Perfectly sweet, crumbly, and filled with a layer of fruit jam, these buttery cookies are finished off with a dusting of powdered sugar.
+Perfectly sweet, buttery, and filled with a layer of fruit jam, these cookies are finished off with a dusting of powdered sugar.

 Print Pin Save